Cray-HPE/docs-csm/operations/security_and_authentication/Change_SNMP_Credentials_on_Leaf_BMC_Switches.md

     If nothing is returned, then REDS is able to successfully communicate to the leaf-BMC switches in the system via SNMP.

         Errors like the following occur when SNMP credentials in Vault to not match what is configured on the leaf-BMC switch.

         ```text
         2021/10/26 20:03:21 WARNING: Failed to get ifIndex<->name map (1.3.6.1.2.1.31.1.1.1.1) for x3000c0w22: Received a report from the agent - UsmStatsWrongDigests(1.3.6.1.6.3.15.1.1.5.0)
         ```

 ## Troubleshooting

-If the credentials are not working, check the Vault credentials as shown above.
+If the credentials are not working, then check the Vault credentials as shown above.

-If the `leaf_switch_snmp_creds.sh` script fails for whatever reason on any leaf-BMC switch, the credentials can be looked at and changed manually using the procedures found in [Aruba SNMP Users Guide](../../operations/network/management_network/aruba/snmpv3_users.md) or [Dell SNMP Users Guide](../../operations/network/management_network/dell/snmpv3_users.md).
+If the `leaf_switch_snmp_creds.sh` script fails for whatever reason on any leaf-BMC switch, then validate and change the credentials manually using the procedures found in [Aruba SNMP Users Guide](../network/management_network/aruba/snmpv3_users.md) or [Dell SNMP Users Guide](../network/management_network/dell/snmpv3_users.md).